Sagacity (Saga album)

 Sagacity is the twenty-first studio album by Canadian rock band Saga.
-New drummer, Mike Thorne made his debut on this album.
+New drummer Mike Thorne made his studio debut on this album, after already playing live with the band following the release of 20/20, as recorded on the live album and video Spin It Again!
+Live in Munich.

 The album title Sagacity is a play on words.
 Sagacity (the noun) means "The quality of being discerning, sound in judgment, and farsighted; wisdom".

 Upon release, Sagacity charted #17 in Germany.
 A "Special Edition" was also released, containing 9 tracks recorded live at SWR1 Rock Arena during their 2013 tour.